 Bergen

 Bergen is a charming old city with a youthful spirit.
 As you fly into Bergen, you will see the stunning cliffs rising out of the sea and the fjord surrounded by majestic mountains.
-In the Middle Ages, Bergen was the largest city in Scandinavia, and it wasn’t until the 1830s that Oslo’s population overtook that of Bergen.
+In the Middle Ages, Bergen was the largest city in Scandinavia, and it wasn't until the 1830s that Oslo's population overtook that of Bergen.
 However, Bergen retains its status as an important port city.
-The dramatic scenery, a lively music scene, and a pleasant and relaxed atmosphere make Bergen a very popular destination.Find your trip
+The dramatic scenery, lively music scene, and pleasant and relaxed atmosphere make Bergen a very popular destination.Find your trip

 For over 800 years, the fish market in Bergen has been a meeting place for merchants and fishermen.
 Here you will be able to buy the freshest fish and choose from the largest selection of seafood.
 The market consists of several indoor fish counters as well as restaurants.